zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

   A terminal window is displayed.

 2. Connect to your compute instance.
-To use X11 forwarding to your Mac, you can use the -X switch.
+To use X11 forwarding to your Mac, you can use the `-X` switch.
 In the following command, replace `compute-public-ip` with the public IP address of your compute instance.

     ```nohighlighting
     $ <copy>ssh -X -i ~/.ssh/cloudshellkey opc@compute-public-ip

     /usr/bin/xauth: file /home/opc/.Xauthority does not exist.
     ```
-    The .Xauthority file is automatically generated the first time you log in to your compute instance.
-For subsequent logins, you do not see this message.
-The .Xauthority file stores credentials in cookies used by `xauth` for authentication of X sessions.
-Once an X session is started, the cookie is used to authenticate connections to that specific display.

 3. Display the authorization information for the `opc` user used to connect to the X server.